Transfer pricing: Types of transactions: setting aside a provision between connected parties

 When setting aside a provision may be appropriate

-Normally, a transfer pricing examination will involve identifying the actual provision made or imposed between associated persons, then performing a comparability analysis in order to ascertain whether that provision has been priced at an arm’s length price.
+Normally, a transfer pricing examination will involve identifying the actual provision made or imposed between associated persons through the process of accurate delineation of the actual transaction (see INTM485021-485024 ), then comparing that transaction with comparable transactions between independent parties in order to ascertain whether that provision has been priced at an arm’s length price.

-Some guidance is given in the OECD’s Transfer Pricing Guidelines as to the two exceptional circumstances where, in applying the arm’s length principle, it may be appropriate to disregard the actual structure of a controlled transaction.
-The two circumstances (at paragraph 1.65) where it would be appropriate to proceed on the basis that the provision as structured would not have been made had the parties been unconnected are:
+Guidance is given in the OECD’s Transfer Pricing Guidelines at paragraphs 1.119 to 1.128 as to the circumstances where, in applying the arm’s length principle, it may be appropriate to disregard the accurately delineated transaction.